charlielobster/CUDA_NekRS/README.md

       /home/USER/repos/nekRS

 Use the script before running programs in NekRS.
-It performs housekeeping settings like CUDA_HOME, LD_LIBRARY_PATH, PATH etc.
+It performs housekeeping settings for CUDA_HOME, LD_LIBRARY_PATH, PATH etc.
 Maybe add to your .profile for terminal initialization.

 Now, install CUDA development tools